 Litecoin (LTC) also has zero payment costs which is a huge factor.
 The underlying framework of LTC allows it to process transactions with low overheads which reduces bottlenecks drastically.

-Currently, Litecoin is one of the best cryptocurrencies to invest, judging by its popularity and steady growth.
-At this moment Litecoin has reached more than $11 billion market cap.
+Currently, Litecoin is one of the best cryptocurrencies to invest in, judging by its popularity and steady growth.
+At this moment Litecoin has reached more than an $11 billion market cap.
 And this has placed Litecoin at number six according to the market cap.

 This article is more focused on the new players in the cryptocurrency market.
 So in this article, you will learn about both acquiring Litecoins and storing Litecoins.
 Without further ado, let’s hop into it.

 - 1 How To Buy Or Exchange To Litecoin In 2020

 How To Buy Or Exchange To Litecoin In 2020

 Just like any other cryptocurrencies, one can buy Litecoins from a lot of online exchanges.
 The official website of Litecoin particularly favors GDAX, Kraken, Bitfinex, etc. All of these exchanges are great and go to great lengths to provide top-notch service to their users.

 Read – How To Buy LTC in India?

 If you happen to have invested in other cryptocurrencies, you can exchange them with Litecoin.
 Thanks to exchanging services like Changelly and Shapeshift; the exchanging process has become hassle-free.
 You can easily change your Bitcoin, Ethereum, or any other cryptocurrencies to Litecoin within a matter of seconds without losing any sweat.